Coronavirus: When you'll be tested for Covid-19 revealed

 This is almost double the total amount of tests carried out since the start of February with 570 negatives on top of the 11 confirmed cases.

-In a letter the doctors, Director-General of Health Ashley Bloomfield dropped the requirement to notify the local Medical Officer of Health before testing and urged GPs to use their clinical judgment to test even if someone didn't quite meet the case definition.
+In a letter to doctors, Director-General of Health Ashley Bloomfield dropped the requirement to notify the local Medical Officer of Health before testing and urged GPs to use their clinical judgment to test even if someone didn't quite meet the case definition.

 Bloomfield told media on Tuesday that the Ministry of Health was testing according to the WHO's directive and would also increase the capacity of tests which can be processed each day to between 750 to 1,000.